panda3d/panda3d-docs/tools/model-export/converting-from-maya.rst

    maya2egg -o "Egg Files/Character.egg" "Maya Files/Character.mb"

-Note that :ref:`Panda Filename Syntax <loading-models>` uses forward slashes, even under Windows, and this applies to the exporter as well.
+Note that :ref:`filename-syntax` uses forward slashes, even under Windows, and this applies to the exporter as well.
 After doing this export, the character egg will contain the following texture reference:

 ``"../Textures/Character.png"``